New probe of magnetic fields in the prereionization epoch. I. Formalism: Notation and Basic Formalism

 In this section, we used the plane wave basis to define the phase-space density matrix and its moments.
-The interaction of partially polarized light and atoms takes on a particularly simple form if we describe the EM field in the alternate spherical wave basis \cite{Bommier78}.
-We use this basis to perform calculations with an atomic physics flavor, due to the simplicity and transparency of the resulting equations.
-If needed, we can also perform all the calculations in the plane wave basis, with the investment of some extra effort.
-The substance of the final results does not depend on the choice of basis; when we use the results as inputs to calculations with a cosmology flavor, we use their form in the conventional plane wave basis of this section.
+The interaction term between the atoms and radiation is particularly simple when the EM field is expressed in the spherical wave basis \cite{Bommier78}.
+Hence we use this basis in the calculation of the evolution of the atomic density matrix due to interaction with radiation.

 Appendix \ref{sec:sphwave} expands on the details of the spherical wave basis, and the steps involved in moving back and forth between it and the plane wave basis.